S. 169: An Act prohibiting inhumane feline declawing

-- Train with a dual approach: encourage a cat to claw the right things, discourage them from clawing the wrong things.
-Each time you bring a cat to a scratching post or they goes on their own, praise them, pet them, and spend a minute playing at the post.
-If the cat begins to scratch where they aren’t supposed to, call them by name, firmly telling them“no,” and move them to the scratching post.
-Put his or her front legs up on the post and make scratching motions with them.
-Or keep a spray bottle filled with plain water handy and squirt them on the back when they claw on the furnishings.
+- Train with a dual approach: encourage the cat to claw the right things, and discourage the cat from clawing the wrong things.
+Each time you bring a cat to a scratching post or they go on their own, praise them, pet them, and spend a minute playing at the post.
+If the cat begins to scratch where they aren’t supposed to, call the cat by name, firmly saying “no,” and move the cat to the scratching post.
+Put the cat’s front legs up on the post and make scratching motions with them.
+Or keep a spray bottle filled with plain water handy and squirt the cat on the back when they claw on the furnishings.

-- The favorite household scratching area can be made less attractive by attaching tape that is sticky on both sides or a piece of cotton scented with bath oil to the area.
+- The favorite household scratching area can be made less attractive by attaching tape that is sticky on both sides or a piece of cotton scented with bath oil.

 Keep the cat’s nails trimmed

 - Cutting the nails regularly may help keep a cat from scratching furnishings, or at least reduce the damage done by scratching.
 Get your kitten used to having their feet handled and their nails trimmed while young.
 With an older cat, it may help to begin by handling the cat’s feet under pleasurable circumstances.
 Then introduce the clipping procedure by approaching the cat while they are relaxed—or even napping—and clip only one nail per session.
 Praise your cat while you clip the nail, and reward them with a treat.

 - If you’re in doubt about what the proper nail length looks like, watch your veterinarian trim the nails.
 The only equipment necessary is a good pair of cat nail clippers.
 Never use scissors, since they can tear the nail.